Zoe Cunningham: Writing

 In 2014 Cunningham released the book Galvanizing The Geeks: Tips for managing technical people.
 Cunningham has also been a contributor to the magazine Computer Weekly, as well as to The Guardian newspaper and The Huffington Post.

 Radio, stage and television

 Cunningham is a radio presenter and DJ.
 In 2013 she was nominated for a Radio Academy Awards' Sony Golden Headphones award during the award's inaugural year.
 She has a show on ZoneOneRadio where she discusses technology, and a new music show on Shoreditch Radio, both broadcast from the UK.
 On 9 February 2013 Cunningham placed second in the first season of the BBC television series Britain's Brightest.
 In 2014-15, Cunningham appeared as a member of the Coders team in several episodes of series 10 of Only Connect.
 She has also performed on stage at festivals such as the Brighton Fringe.
 She also appeared in the short film Symptoms, and the stage play Bystanders.

+Personal life

+Cunningham is married to technology entrepreneur Sean Williams.